-Keep your flowers freshby admin, Jul 2016
+Keep your flowers freshby Well Polished Melton Mowbray, Jul 2016

 Everyone loves the sight (and smell) of fresh flowers in their home.
 However, with most varieties of flowers only lasting just shy of a week – is there a way to maximise the life expectancy of our blooming beauties?